lambda2/MakeForms/README.md

 there is the structure of each question:
 ```
 question
+    ├── beforeTitle         // a raw content to insert before title template
     ├── title               // the title of the question
+    ├── afterTitle          // a raw content to insert after title template
     └── choices             // contain all the choices for the current question
         ├── name            // the name of the form element
         │   ├── label       // the label of the current choice